 Natural Linen can have occasional ‘slubs’ in the weave which are not faults but characteristic of the fibre.

-Our linen can be washed in a washing machine – plain white linen at 60 degrees and coloured linen at 40 degrees.
+Our linen can be washed at 40 degrees in a washing machine.
 We don’t recommend bleach as it can damage any sort of fabric.
 Our cut length fabric has been pre shrunk and softened to give a lovely supple feel however it can still shrink by up to 4% so always allow for this when making up into curtains, chair covers etc.

 Unlined curtains can be washed, pre-washing before making up will reduce shrinkage.